Reform and opening up

+History of the reforms

-The CCP carried out the market reforms in two stages.
+The Chinese Communist Party (CCP) carried out the market reforms in two stages.
 The first stage, in the late 1970s and early 1980s, involved the de-collectivization of agriculture, the opening up of the country to foreign investment, and permission for entrepreneurs to start businesses.
 However, a large percentage of industries remained state-owned.
 The second stage of reform, in the late 1980s and 1990s, involved the privatization and contracting out of much state-owned industry.
 The 1985 lifting of price controls was a major reform, and the lifting of protectionist policies and regulations soon followed, although state monopolies in the commanding heights of the economy such as banking and petroleum remained.

 In 2001, China joined the World Trade Organization (WTO).
 Not long after, the private sector grew remarkably, accounting for as much as 70 percent of China's gross domestic product (GDP) by 2005.
-From 1978 until 2013, unprecedented growth occurred, with the economy increasing by 9.5% a year.
-The conservative Hu Jintao's administration regulated and controlled the economy more heavily after 2005, reversing some reforms.
-On the other hand, a parallel set of political reforms were launched by Deng in 1980, which also inspired the then Soviet Union's Glasnost and Perestroika, but eventually ended in 1989 due to the crackdown on Tiananmen Square protests, halting further political liberalization.
+From 1978 until 2013, significant growth occurred, with the economy increasing by 9.5% a year.
+Hu Jintao and Wen Jiabao's administration took a more conservative approach towards reforms, regulated and controlled the economy more heavily after 2005, reversing some reforms.

-The success of China's economic policies and the manner of their implementation resulted in immense changes in Chinese society in the last 40 years, including greatly decreased poverty while both average incomes and income inequality have increased, leading to a backlash led by the more ideologically pure New Left.
-In the academic scene, scholars have debated the reason for the success of the Chinese "dual-track" economy, and have compared it to attempts to reform socialism in the Eastern Bloc and the Soviet Union; as well as to the growth of other developing economies.
-Additionally, these series of reforms have led to China's rise as a great power and a shift of international geopolitical interests towards China, especially in matters relating to the ambiguous political status of Taiwan.
-Nevertheless, matters such as corruption, pollution and a rapidly aging population remain serious issues that the Chinese government has to tackle.
-Some analysts have also added that the reform era has been scaled down significantly during the leadership of current CCP General Secretary Xi Jinping when the reformists lost power, citing that Xi has reasserted state control over different aspects of Chinese society, including the economy.